catbridge/RickAndMorty/README.md

 # Rick And Morty Android Application
 Application to test the Rick&Morty API and test different libraires.
 # Screens 📱
-The app currently consists of 8 screens:
+The app currently consists of 8 screens.
+On each screen there is a button with a dialog box displaying information:
 * A List of character screen, in which the user can see a visualuzed list of Rick&Morty chracters taken from the API and select one.
 * A character details screen, where after selecting one character from the list, the user can visualize detailed information about the character, for example, his name, genre and a list of episodes in which this character appeared.
 * A list of favourite characters